dillonhuston/Shadow/README.md

 **ShadowBox API**

+I have completed my work on this project for now.
+You are more than welcome to contribute and work on any issues as I am shifting my focus to polish other projects in my portfolio.
+The API is functional, stable, and uses a modular service-oriented architecture with global error handling.

 ShadowBox provides a hardened API for storing files with AES-256 encryption at rest.
 Built for security, the system ensures files are encrypted before hitting the disk and only decrypted upon authorized download.
 Designed as a modular service, it is perfect for deployment on local networks, private servers, or Raspberry Pi environments.

 ## Architecture & Security